A Neural Entity Coreference Resolution Review: Entity Coreference Resolution evaluation metrics

-Further metrics in the form of the LEA metric \citep{LEA:P16-1060} have been proposed, which takes into account the importance of each entity and an entity resolution score - leading to higher scores by resolving entities with more mentions.
-However, as coreference resuolution is not an end task, the importance of resolving named entities is important for downstream tasks \citep{chen2013linguistically}.
-Very recently the NEC evaluation metric has been proposed \citep{agarwal-etal-2019-evaluation}, giving emphasis on resolving the named entities and its importance on downstream tasks such as Entity Linking.
+Further metrics in the form of the LEA metric \citep{LEA:P16-1060} have been proposed, which take into account the importance of each entity and an entity resolution score, leading to higher scores by resolving entities with more mentions.
+However, as Coreference Resolution is not an end task, the importance of resolving named entities is significant for downstream tasks \citep{chen2013linguistically}.
+Recently, the NEC evaluation metric was proposed \citep{agarwal-etal-2019-evaluation}, giving emphasis on resolving named entities and their importance on downstream tasks such as Entity Linking.{ What is more, }\cite{le-titov-2017-optimizing}{ proposed altering B-cubed and LEA in such a way that they are differentiable, through relaxation (i.e. using soft-clusters), in order to be used as a training objective for coreference resolvers.}

-For the subtask of Pronoun Resolution, there are no special evaluation metrics introduced as it is described and developed as a binary classification task of different pronoun types (e.g. Third Personal, Possesive, etc.).
-Gendered Pronoun Resolution is treated as a multi-class classification between Masculine and Feminine and Neither, and the results for each class are calculated by convention multi-class Precision and Recall metrics.
+For the subtask of Pronoun Resolution, there are no special evaluation metrics introduced, since it is defined and developed as a binary classification task of different pronoun types (e.g. Third Personal, Possesive, etc.). \cite{emami-etal-2019-knowref} proposed the use of a Consistency score.
+While this score does not replace the evaluation metrics of the task, by swapping the entities in the test set, it enables examination of the role of contextual information in the system.
+Gendered Pronoun Resolution is treated as a multi-class classification problem amongst Masculine, Feminine and Neither, and the results for each class are calculated by conventional multi-class Precision and Recall metrics.